songqiang0521/HexEncoding/README.md

 # HexEncoding
-convert a byte buffer to the it's hexers
+convert a byte buffer to its hexers